Long-Sequence Recommendation Models Need Decoupled Embeddings: Experiments

 In particular, Fig.~\ref{subfig:attention_ground_truth} presents the mutual information between a target category and behaviors with top-10 categories and their target-relative positions (i.e., how close to the target is the behavior across time).
 We observe \emph{a strong semantic-temporal correlation}: behaviors from the same category as the target (5th row) are generally more correlated, with a noticeable temporal decay pattern.
 Fig.~\ref{subfig:attention_coupled_learned} presents TWIN's learned attention scores, which show a decent temporal decay pattern but \emph{over-estimate the semantic correlation of behaviors across different categories}, making it too sensitive to recent behaviors, even those from unrelated categories.
 In contrast, \emph{our proposed DARE can effectively capture both the temporal decaying and semantic patterns}.

 The retrieval in the search stage relies entirely on attention scores.
-Thus, we further investigate the retrieval results on the test dataset, which provide a more intuitive reflection of attention quality.
-Behaviors with top-k mutual information are considered the ground truth for optimal retrieval, and we evaluate model performance using normalized discounted cumulative gain (NDCG) \citep{jarvelin2002cumulated}.
-The results, along with case studies, are presented in Fig. \ref{figure:simulating GSU}.
-We find that: \begin{itemize} \item \emph{DARE achieves significantly better retrieval.} As shown in Fig. \ref{subfig:searching_ndcg}, the NDCG of our model is substantially higher than all baselines, with a 46.5\% increase (0.8124 vs. 0.5545) compared to TWIN and a 27.3\% increase (0.8124 vs. 0.6382) compared to DIN. \item \emph{TWIN is overly sensitive to temporal information.} As discussed, TWIN tends to select recent behaviors regardless of their categories, against the ground truth, due to overestimated correlations between different categories, as shown in Fig.~\ref{subfig:case_study_1} and \ref{subfig:case_study_2}. \item \emph{TWIN with projection performs unstably.} As shown in Sec.~\ref{analysis:logits distribuction}, the TWIN variant with projection has a highly dispersed attention logits distribution, with maximum logits often exceeding 10.
-This excessive ``confidence" can be a double-edged sword.
-In some cases, like Fig. \ref{subfig:case_study_1}, it performs exceptionally well; but in others, like Fig. \ref{subfig:case_study_2}, it fails due to an ``overconfident misjudgment" of an unimportant behavior. \end{itemize}
+Thus, we further investigate the retrieval on the test dataset, which provides a more intuitive reflection of attention quality.
+Behaviors with top-k mutual information are considered the optimal retrieval, and we evaluate model performance using normalized discounted cumulative gain (NDCG) \citep{jarvelin2002cumulated}.
+The results, along with case studies, are presented in Fig. \ref{figure:simulating GSU} (more examples in Appendix \ref{appendix:more case study}).
+We find: \begin{itemize} \item \emph{DARE achieves significantly better retrieval.} As shown in Fig. \ref{subfig:searching_ndcg}, the NDCG of our model is substantially higher than all baselines, with a 46.5\% increase (0.8124 vs. 0.5545) compared to TWIN and a 27.3\% increase (0.8124 vs. 0.6382) compared to DIN. \item \emph{TWIN is overly sensitive to temporal information.} As discussed, TWIN tends to select recent behaviors regardless of their categories, against the ground truth, due to overestimated correlations between different categories, as shown in Fig.~\ref{subfig:case_study_1} and \ref{subfig:case_study_2}. \item \emph{Other methods perform unstably.} For the other methods, they filter out some important behaviors and retrieve unrelated ones in many cases, which explains their bad performance. \end{itemize}